How to Build a Crypto Community That Actually Lasts: The @being_derpyaf Playbook

 TL;DR — Key Takeaways

-Why Community Matters More Than Tokenomics in Meme Coins
+Why Community Matters More Than Tokenomics

+And the data backs this up.
 Projects with strong community involvement consistently see 50% or more increased participation in governance, content creation, and organic promotion.
 That's not vibes—that's measurable signal that separates projects with staying power from projects with a 72-hour shelf life.

-The Anatomy of a Real Meme Coin Community
+The Anatomy of a Real Community

 What "Community" Actually Means On-Chain

-Case Studies: Communities That Got It Right
+Communities That Got It Right

 How to Build a Crypto Community: The Principles That Actually Work